HUNGHUYNH-prestige/Damien_6_22082021/README.md

 On Windows, these installations require to use PowerShell in administrator mode.

-The, clone this repo and run `npm install`.
+First, clone this repo and run `npm install`.

 ## Usage ##

+In the FRONTEND, please do the following command :

 Run `npm start`.
 This should both run the local server and launch your browser.